-2.1 Student Workloads
+2.1 STUDENT WORKLOADS

 Students should look on university as a full time job - it is!
 Course requirements consist of more than what is laid out in the published timetable and this must be allowed for.
 Students need to balance their workloads as much as possible and one of the best ways to do this is to have a structured day - the same as one would in the work place.
-The Book of Modules can be very useful when planning your study, as all student assessment requirements are specified in detail at the beginning of each academic year.
+Canvas can be very useful when planning your study, as all student assessment requirements are specified in detail at the beginning of each academic year.